DFE-Digital/increasing-internet-access-design-history/app/posts/2020-09-07-ordering-devices-centrally.md

       img: { src: "03-you-cannot-order-yet-others-can.png" },
       caption: "
 There is an extra section, ‘Some schools can place their own orders’

+We are assuming that responsible bodies do not need to access TechSource on behalf of schools who will be ordering themselves.
       "
     }, {
       text: "Order devices for specific circumstances",